- Jerry Crasnick, ESPN.com MLB Sr. Writer

 When you've earned $63 million over 18 seasons and played in five All-Star Games, it's tough sitting around in January depending on the kindness of strangers.
 But that's Luis Gonzalez's lot in life this winter.
-Like Brad Wilkerson, Kenny Lofton, Shawn Green and Trot Nixon, he's just another unemployed left-handed bat in search of a place to play.

 I love playing this game, and I'm going to do whatever I have to do until they rip this uniform off my back.

 "The kids came up with some arrogance," said a person with knowledge of the Dodgers' situation who spoke on the condition of anonymity.
 "They've been told how great they are for so long, they think they're accomplished when they're not.
 But when things start to falter, you look for the veteran guys to steady it.
 When [Gonzalez's] playing time decreased, he started to become a little less of a team guy."

 In October, Gonzalez went on Dan Patrick's radio show and said the Dodgers sacrificed winning for the sake of development in 2007.
 "We had no game plan," he said.

 Although Gonzalez prides himself on his mentoring skills, an official with one of his former clubs said he can be critical of young players who spend too much time in the trainer's room or fail to play the game with the requisite fervor.